 The market for rechargeable batteries is competitive.
-To compete successfully, we intend to continue to build on the advantages offered by our technology by adding strategic partnerships and increasing distribution capabilities through channels, including master distributors, Independent Software Vendors ("ISVs") and Value Added Resellers ("VARs").
+To compete successfully, we intend to continue to build on the advantages offered by our technology.
 In addition, our direct sales team is continuously prospecting new major customers, and programs are underway to increase sales though ecommerce, trade shows and other advertising initiatives.